 Sumo Logic is a pioneer in continuous intelligence, a new category of software enabling organizations of all sizes to address the greatest data challenges and opportunities presented by digital transformation and cloud computing.
-Our vision is to democratize machine data and we believe we can achieve this by focusing on our core values of putting our customers first, fostering a strong learning culture, valuing relationships and team success, operating openly and honestly, and working with heart, and focusing on one single agenda.
+Our vision is to democratize machine data, and we believe we can achieve this by focusing on our core values of bringing light to dark, putting our customer first, fostering a learning culture, working with heart, and focusing on one single agenda.

-Our Board is responsible for promoting our strong culture of corporate citizenship and adherence to business standards guided by our Code of Business Conduct and Ethics.
-Our Corporate Governance and Nominating Committee has oversight of our ESG practices, as outlined in their committee charter.
-Other board committees also play a role in ESG, with responsibilities across areas such as cybersecurity, human capital management, and corporate risk assessment and management.
-In addition, members of our management team and subject matter experts across our company are responsible for the implementation of our ESG strategy, initiatives, and communications.
+Our board is responsible for promoting our strong culture of corporate citizenship and adherence to business standards guided by our Code of Business Conduct and Ethics .
+Our Corporate Governance and Nominating Committee has oversight of our ESG practices, as outlined in its committee charter .
+Other board committees also play a role in ESG, with responsibilities across areas such as cybersecurity, human capital management, and corporate risk assessment and risk management.
+In addition, members of our management team and subject-matter experts across our company are responsible for the implementation of our ESG strategy, initiatives, and communications.

 Honest and ethical conduct is critical to our business.
 Our success depends on the trust we foster with our employees, with our customers and partners, and with our community by acting with integrity and in accordance with applicable laws.
-We expect every employee, officer, director, and consultant to not only read and understand our Code of Business Conduct and Ethics, but to also apply good judgment and the highest personal ethical standards in making business decisions.
+We expect every employee, officer, director, and consultant to not only read and understand our Code of Business Conduct and Ethics , but also apply good judgment and the highest personal ethical standards in making business decisions.
 In 2021, 100% of employees completed our compliance training.

 We encourage employees to raise concerns and be alert to possible violations and report them without fear of retaliation.
-The Sumo Logic Compliance Hotline, hosted by an independent third-party provider, allows employees or other stakeholders to report any questions, concerns, or suspected violations.
+The Sumo Logic Compliance Hotline , hosted by an independent third-party provider, allows employees and other stakeholders to report any questions, concerns, or suspected violations.

 Intellectual Property and Competitive Behavior

-The markets in which we compete are competitive and characterized by rapid changes in technology, customer requirements, and industry standards, and frequent introductions of improvements to existing service offerings.
-Our competitors and potential competitors include providers of tools such as analytics, enterprise and open-source search, security information and event management (SIEM); security orchestration, automation, and response (SOAR); observability, monitoring; and other software offerings.
+The markets in which we operate are competitive and characterized by rapid changes in technology, customer requirements, and industry standards, and frequent introductions of improvements to existing service offerings.
+Our competitors and potential competitors include providers of tools such as analytics; enterprise and open-source search, security information and event management (SIEM); security orchestration, automation, and response (SOAR); observability, monitoring; and other software offerings.
 Our success depends in part upon our ability to safeguard our core technology and other intellectual property protection for our technology, inventions, improvements, proprietary rights, and other assets.
 We seek to accomplish that objective by establishing intellectual property rights in and protecting those assets.
 More information can be found in our annual report on Form 10-K.

 Risk Management and Business Continuity

-We take a risk-based approach to assessing vendor risk.
+We take a risk-based approach to assessing vendors.
 Our procurement team relies on a risk engagement matrix to assess potential vendor relationships in accordance with how critical they are to our operations.
-We have a security team in place to analyze at risk software-as-a-service (SaaS) vendors that have a direct impact on the integrity and reliability of our technical infrastructure.
+We have a security team in place to analyze at-risk software as a service (SaaS) vendors that have a direct impact on the integrity and reliability of our technical infrastructure.
 The review incorporates the confidentiality, integrity, and availability system attributes of our SaaS vendors and enforces the standards that are critical to our operations.
 We review our risk assessments of our critical vendors annually.
 Our vendors are our partners and we work with them to deliver the best possible platform and service to our customers.

-At Sumo, we recognize and take seriously our responsibility to help protect, preserve, and promote human rights around the world.
-For us, this means creating technology to address our customer’s greatest challenges, ensuring privacy and security for our partners and users, and finding opportunities to amplify our social impact in the community’s where we live and work.
+At Sumo Logic, we recognize and take seriously our responsibility to help protect, preserve, and promote human rights around the world.
+For us, this means creating technology to address our customers’ greatest challenges, ensuring privacy and security for our partners and users, and finding opportunities to amplify our social impact in the communities where we live and work.